Heron Island, Queensland © Tourism and Events Queensland

 From Gladstone, a regional city that’s 515 kilometres (320 miles) north of Brisbane, take a 2.5-hour boat ride or a seaplane to reach Heron Island in the Southern Great Barrier Reef.

 Things to do and top attractions on Heron Island

 Follow in Sir David Attenborough’s footsteps

-The world-famous naturalist included Heron Island in his recent documentary series on the Great Barrier Reef.
-Make like Sir David Attenborough and spot some of the island’s birdlife such as black noddies that perch in the pisonia trees.
+The world-famous naturalist Sir David Attenborough included Heron Island in his documentary series dedicated to the Great Barrier Reef.
+Make like David Attenborough and spot some of the island’s birdlife such as black noddies that perch in the pisonia trees.
 Birds often make a big impression on visitors because up to 100,000 of them breed on this coral cay.

 See a turtle's cycle of life

 Green and loggerhead turtles return to Heron Island each year to nest in the same spot where they hatched up to 30 years earlier.
 There are strict guidelines for visitors so they don’t stress the turtles as they crawl up the beach to dig their nests.
 When it’s time for hatchlings to emerge, guests can gather outside their rooms to watch the tiny creatures skedaddle down to the water’s edge.
 Turtle season runs from October to April.